Before you can use Oracle Database Quality of Service (QoS) Management, you must configure the databases.

 - The DBA enables the database for Oracle Database QoS Management using Enterprise Manager Cloud Control.

 The initial configuration tasks for the Oracle Database QoS Management administrator are covered in more detail in the following sections:

 For Oracle Solaris platforms, there is an additional consideration: About Multi-CPU Binding on Solaris and Quality of Service Management

 The installation and configuration of Oracle Grid Infrastructure for a cluster is not covered in this book.
-Refer to Oracle Grid Infrastructure Installation Guide for your platform for information about installing and configuring Oracle Grid Infrastructure for a cluster.

 By default, a server pool called the Free pool is created during Oracle Grid Infrastructure installation.
 To create server pools for your Oracle RAC database, you can use SRVCTL or Oracle Enterprise Manager.